 Cobb County police, FOP pay down school lunch accounts

-COBB COUNTY, Ga. - Cobb County police officers swarmed three separate schools on Wednesday for the best possible reason.
+COBB COUNTY, Ga. - Cobb County police officers visted three separate schools on Wednesday for the best possible reason.

 Sanders Elementary, Lindley Middle, and Pebblebrook High schools now have a zero balance for students on the “Reduced Price Lunch Program.”